Decentralized LTL Enforcement: Evaluating the Formula

 \section{Evaluating the Formula}

 After initializing their state, the enforcers have to evaluate the formula to be able to choose the output event.
 To achieve this, they update their state using their local observations and send it to other enforcers to gather information on the global event.
-In Sec.~\ref{update}, we define how the state of an enforcer is updated using its local observation and we then give in Sec.~\ref{reduction} a function to reduce the size of an enforcer's state as well as defining the communication between the enforcers.
+In Sec.~\ref{update}, we define how the state of an enforcer is updated using its local observation and we then give in Sec.~\ref{reduction} a function to reduce the size of the state of an enforcer as well as defining the communication between the enforcers.